 Forking is when someone builds an alternative version of the software which does not get incorporated into the original version.
 This new version is called a fork.

 Forking is good for people who have more specific uses for the software.
 A developer can maintain their forked version while still having access to the updates from the original version.

-The code is in your hands forever, no-one can take it away from you.
-If the original creators decide to abandon their software, you can keep using it and update it yourself.
-This is a big benefit over using a closed source software – if the company shuts down, all your data stored on their servers disappears along with them!
+The code is in your hands forever and no one can take it away from you.
+If the original creators ever decide to abandon their software, you can keep using it and update it yourself.
+This is a big benefit over using closed source software – if the company shuts down, all your data stored on their servers disappears along with them!

 The Cons of Using Open Source Platforms

 The fact that everyone can access the code and create and distribute their own version of the software does come with some risk if you’re using redistributed versions rather than the original.
 Just be aware that good and bad people can be making changes to the code, so if you’re using a redistributed version, you should always review the code to make sure nothing suspicious is going on, or at least make sure you trust the developer.

 The disadvantage of using any open-source software is that if the people who are maintaining the software decide to abandon their project, or the community interest dies out, you risk having jumped on board a sinking ship and you may have to either keep using an outdated version or restart.

 This risk is there with any software you use but perhaps is more likely with open source software if there is less funding available.
 At least if an open-source software dies out, you still have your data, as opposed to closed source software, but you’ll still have to figure out a new way to keep your site up to date if your software team quits.

 If you’re using free software and aren’t paying for support, chances are that support will be minimal or non-existent.
 You get what you pay for.
 You might be able to turn to the community for help, but nobody is obliged to help.
 A lot of the time its developers work in their free time and out of their own pocket, so if support exists, it is likely to be slower than paid support.